 Meaningful relationships have been shown to have a strong tie to emotional and brain health.
 The Harvard School of Public Health recently did a study that showed people with more active social lives have slower rates of memory decline in old age.

-2: Play Brain Games and Board Games
+2: Play Brain-Stimulating Games

 3: Use Mnemonic Devices and Work on Memory